-Similar calculations have been performed for the pseudoscalar meson exchange model [16], assuming that the shape of the analyzing power as a function of the $\cos\theta{\eta}$ does not depend on the excess energy, which is correct within about 5% accuracy.
-It has been found that $A_y^{\text{max,psc}}(Q = 10) = -0.074 \pm 0.062$ and $A_y^{\text{max,psc}}(Q = 36) = -0.096 \pm 0.108$.
+Similar calculations have been performed for the pseudoscalar meson exchange model [16], assuming that the shape of the analysing power as a function of the $\cos \theta{\eta}$ does not depend on the excess energy, which is correct within about 5% accuracy.
+It has been found that $A_y^{max,psc}(Q = 10) = -0.074 \pm 0.062$, and $A_y^{max,psc}(Q = 36) = -0.096 \pm 0.108$.
 These results are shown in Fig. 4.
-The figure shows that the predictions of the model based on the π meson dominance are fairly consistent with the data, whereas the calculations based on the dominance of the ρ meson exchange differ from the data by more than 4 standard deviations.
+The figure shows that the predictions of the model based on the π mesons dominance are fairly consistent with the data, whereas the calculations based on the dominance of the ρ meson exchange differ from the data by more than four standard deviations.

-To summarize, the χ^2 analysis applied to the tested production models excludes the correctness of the assumption of a pure vector meson dominance (ρ exchange) with a significance level of 0.006, corresponding to a discrepancy between the model and the data larger than 4 standard deviations, and provides strong evidence for the supposition that the production of the η mesons in nucleonnucleon collision is dominated by the pion exchange.
+Summarizing, the χ^2 analysis applied to the tested production models excludes the correctness of the assumption of a pure vector meson dominance (ρ exchange) with a significance level of 0.006 corresponding to discrepancy between the model and the data larger than four standard deviations, and provides strong evidence for the supposition that the production of the η mesons in nucleonnucleon collision is dominated by the pion exchange.